 In A Patients Own Words:

-It has been three months since my initial visit and I no longer experience painful intercourse.
-I have my sex life back!
+Only three months since my initial visit and no more painful intercourse-my sex life is back.

 I was experiencing painful intercourse for about a year and with proper treatment I got my sex life back in a short period of time.